KunkelAlexander/kunkelalexander.github.io/_posts/2025-06-13-computers-learning-tic-tac-toe-optimisation.md

 <figure>
 <img id="plotImage" src="{{ site.baseurl }}/assets/img/tictactoe-python/dqn_hidden_layer_sweep.png" width="100%" alt="Parameter sweep Plot"/>
   <figcaption>
-  Figure 2: Performance and training loss of vanilla DQN agent against random minmax agent as a function of different hyperparameters.
+  Figure 2: Performance and training loss of single-network DQN agent against random minmax agent as a function of different hyperparameters.
 The training loss quantifies how well the network fulfills the Bellmann equation.
 The parameter baseline is set as follows: 3000 training episodes, evaluation every 100 episodes across 100 games, a discount factor of 0.8, learning rate of 0.01 without decay, and initial exploration rate of 1.0 with exponential decay of 0.01 per game down to 0.0.
 The agent uses a batch size of 128, a replay buffer of size 10,000 with a minimum of 1,000 experiences before training, and two gradient updates per training step.
 The agents only take legal actions.
 Shaded areas show standard deviation of draw rate across ten runs with different random seeds.
 We use a single hidden layer.
 </figcaption>
 </figure>